Guardians vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians versus Chicago White Sox game on Tuesday at 6:10 PM ET will showcase a pair of hot hitters in Josh Naylor and Luis Robert.
+Cal Quantrill will start for the Cleveland Guardians on Wednesday against Andrew Vaughn and the Chicago White Sox.
+First pitch is at 1:10 PM ET for this final game in a three-game series.

-Bookmakers list the Guardians as -135 favorites on the moneyline, while giving the underdog White Sox +110 moneyline odds.
-The over/under is 8 runs for this game (with -115 odds to hit the over and -105 odds to go under).
+The Guardians are the favorite in this one, at -140, while the underdog White Sox have +115 odds to win.
+The over/under is 8 runs for this contest (with -115 odds to go over and -105 odds on the under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.